1. Provision of these Terms and Conditions

 TSO’s Authorised High Court Enforcement Officers, Enforcement Agents and Agents shall undertake the enforcement action as directed in the Instruction Form completed by the Client.
 TSO may also use a telephone collection strategy in conjunction with enforcement agent attendances to enhance monetary recovery rates.

-c) Commercial Rent Arrears Recovery (“CRAR”), forfeiture of lease and any other enforcement services under Common Law
+- Commercial Rent Arrears Recovery (“CRAR”), Forfeiture of Lease and any other enforcement services under Common Law

 TSO’s Enforcement Agents and Agents shall undertake the enforcement action as directed in the Instruction Form as completed by the Client.